hanmpark/scholarship_logtime/README.md

 - [@Nonino42](https://www.github.com/Nonino42)

-Feel free to contact me if you have anything to say about the program !
+Feel free to contact me if you have anything to say about the program / bugs !